 It may be that you already use VoIP in your business, or you’re considering incorporating.
 While it has many benefits—including streamlining your business (e.g. one supplier for voice and data); allowing calls to be diverted if you are out and about (even to a foreign country at no extra cost); the ability to place outbound calls through Outlook (or other email clients); the ability to make a receive calls while on holiday at no cost and without anyone knowing you aren’t in your office; plus savings in installation, maintenance and call charges—VoIP relies on hardy internet connections.

 Whether you see VoIP in your business’s future or not, it’s important to review your internet connection.
 Assess your bandwidth usage by first determining how much your actual business needs.
 Then look at the overall use and if necessary work out which parts of the working day sees the heaviest use.
-It may be that the only way to improve your internet connection is to spend more money, but it may be that by reorganising when certain tasks are carried out, by making tweaks to equipment and software, and by educating yourself about how to get the most out of your bandwidth, you will resolve your issues, or at least limit any extra spend.
+It may be that the only way to improve your internet connection is to spend more money, but it may be that by reorganising when certain tasks are carried out, by making tweaks to equipment and software (Like the procurement software), and by educating yourself about how to get the most out of your bandwidth, you will resolve your issues, or at least limit any extra spend.

 ABOUT THE AUTHOR